IBM-Bluemix-Docs/sap-netweaver/sap-about.md

 {:table: .aria-labeledby="caption"}

-# About IBM Cloud for SAP applications
+# About IBM Cloud SAP-Certified Infrastructure
 {: #about_ibmcloud_for_sap}

 IBM and SAP have been teaming, partnering, and collaborating in areas that include hardware, software, cloud, services, and financing for over 45 years.
 The first collaboration was in 1972 and has continued to grow with hundreds of SAP clients that use {{site.data.keyword.cloud}} as their infrastructure-as-a-service (IaaS) solution. {{site.data.keyword.IBM_notm}} has continued to optimize its cloud infrastructure products to include support for the SAP NetWeaver computing platform.